-Otter Tail has posted on its website, a .CSV file with the Specified Settings (-SS) outlined below, for inverter based DER systems that apply for interconnection(s) to Otter Tail's Area EPS following January 1st, 2024.
+Otter Tail Power has posted on its website, a .CSV file with the Specified Settings (-SS) outlined below, for inverter based DER systems that apply for interconnection(s) to Otter Tail Power's Area EPS following January 1st, 2024.

-Also posted on Otter Tail's website is a .CSV file which can be used to provide the Applied Settings (-AS) of the inverter(s) back to Otter Tail prior to witness testing.
-An example version of the Applied Settings file with notes detailing each required field is shown below in Section 16.2.
+Also posted on Otter Tail Power's website is a .CSV file which can be filled out and used to provide the Applied Settings (-AS) file back to Otter Tail Power.
+An example version of the Applied Settings file with notes detailing each required field for a Category B DER is shown below in Section 16.2.